Mad-foley/flashcards/README.md

 Practicing DJango making a flashcard app based off what I have leared and some new self-research.
+Will update but more frequent repos will be on https://gitlab.com/mad-foley

 Features I would like to add:
 -search bar